 New and existing customers are key to your business and you need to understand the marketing channels available to reach them.
 Becoming educated about your target audience and creating compelling ways to lead them to your unique brand solutions will help you achieve success.

-Use your blog and website to attract prospects and customers and gather email addresses by offering a discount on their next purchase.
+Use your blog and a standout website to attract prospects and customers and gather email addresses by offering a discount on their next purchase.
 Create email campaigns that build trust with new customers by thanking them for their purchases, offer them incentives and help them become more familiar with all of your brand solutions.

 Review your sales pitch and promotional messaging to see if it still represents your business and resonates with your customers.
 Consider asking family members, friends or even new contacts at networking events to give you honest feedback about your sales pitch to make sure it’s appealing.
 You could also contact some of your most loyal customers to find out what they think of your messaging.